-Classics is one of the University of Wisconsin's three original departments, dating back to 1849.
+Classical and Ancient Near Eastern Studies is one of the University of Wisconsin's oldest academic disciplines.
+The Department of Classics was one of the three original departments, dating back to 1849.
 Today's faculty have research and teaching interests that encompass the fields of archaeology, Egyptology, epigraphy, ethnic studies, gender studies, historiography, philosophy, tragedy, poetry, and medieval literature.

 Campus Address: 910 Van Hise Hall, 1220 Linden Drive, Madison, WI 53706

 Phone: (608) 262-2041